 SIMPLE FOOD PLEDGE Supporters

-These are businesses that buy produce from local SIMPLE FOOD PLEDGE members.
-For instance businesses such as restaurants, cafes, farm shops, market stalls, etc.
+These are businesses that buy produce from local SIMPLE FOOD PLEDGE producer members.
+For instance, businesses such as restaurants, cafes, farm shops, market stalls, etc.

 The SIMPLE FOOD PLEDGE offers:

-Increased visibility with more marketing and sales opportunities
+Increased visibility helping to create more marketing and sales opportunities

 The Pledge attracts more customers by providing: